TarekMagdySayed1/Data-Connectors-API/README.md

 ## Freshchat End Points:

   a. freshchat/Conversation-Created: Get all the information about the Conversations that have been created in the last 24 hours

+  b. freshchat/Conversation_Resolved: Get all the information about the Conversations that have been resolved in the last 24 hours

+  c. freshchat/Message-Sent: Get all the information about the Messages that have been sent in the last 24 hours

+  d. freshchat/Conversation-Group-Assigned: Get all the information about the Conversations that have been assigned to the groups in the last 24 hours

+  e. freshchat/Agent-Activity: Get all the information about the activity made by the agents in the last 24 hours